If you are struggling with any of the issues raised in this story, please contact the Butterfly foundation for eating disorders on 1800 33 4673.

 As both a nutritionist and a lecturer, what are the causing factors that influence a nutrition student to develop disordered eating?

 It's important to note that not everyone who studies nutrition or dietetics is going to develop an eating disorder.
-But from what I've seen, there's often an attraction because of preexisting conditions.
+But from what I've seen, there's often an attraction because of pre-existing conditions.

 Have you personally seen nutrition students suffer?

 Yes, a lot of my students have an obsession with "healthy eating."
-I remember teaching at Sydney University, and I had a girl who was bronzed and slim and put 10 nutrition supplements on her paper.
+I remember teaching at Sydney University and I had a girl who was bronzed and slim and put 10 nutrition supplements on her paper.
 Another time, a student in my course contacted me about her excessive exercise routine and very strict diet.

 Is there a sense of responsibility as educators to provide for your students?

-*Name changed at the subject's request.
+* Name changed at the contact's request.